 No matter what the dress code on the invitation states, there are a few things you should never wear to a wedding.
 We've already covered the obvious ground rules (no white, duh!), but there are some other pieces in your closet you should probably stay away from unless specified in your invite.

-Sneakers: Keep your tennis shoes on the court and wear a pretty pair of flats if comfort is your first priority.
-Sneakers send a very casual message, and even if your wedding invite says "casual dress" it doesn't mean you can look like you just came from the gym.
+Sneakers: Save your tennis shoes for the gym and wear a pretty pair of flats if comfort is your first priority.
+Sneakers send a very casual message, and even if your wedding invite says "casual dress," it doesn't mean you can look like you just came from running errands.

 Distressed clothing: Clothing with holes, rips, tears or bleach stains is off-limits for a wedding.
 Even if it's a designer gown with an intentional tear down the side, it's not an appropriate sartorial choice for a wedding guest.

 Not sure where to begin with your wedding planning?
 Take our Style Quiz and we'll pull together a custom wedding vision and vendors to match, just for you.

 Disclosure: This post contains affiliate links, some of which may be sponsored by paying vendors.